-“Think about football games,” muses AlterNetWays’ Evanoff, noting that universities could help organize ridesharing to both home and away games.
-“Somewhere on the university’s Web site about upcoming football games, there will be the date, who they’re playing, and a link to click to buy tickets.
-Universities could add just one more link that says ‘click here to carpool to this game.’”
+“Think about football games,” muses AlterNetWays’ CEO Mark Evanoff, noting that universities could help organize ridesharing to both home and away games.
+“Somewhere on the university’s website there will be a link to buy tickets to the game.
+Universities could add just one more link that says, ‘click here to carpool to this game.’”

 For private events like weddings or family reunions, there are a variety of free technologies that can help participants find a ride.
-For example, hosts can set up a spreadsheet online through a Google Docs spreasheet with columns for name, contact information, rides offered, rides needed, origin and destination, and “match made,” and create a public URL for the document that you can share with guests by e-mail (http://docs.google.com, select “Anyone can edit this document without logging in at”) For events to which guests are invited using the electronic invitation service Evite.com, guests can indicate when they RSVP if they would be interested in offering or accepting a ride.
+Try setting up a spreadsheet online through Google Sheets and create a public URL for the document that you can share with guests by e-mail.

 Share Rides in Town

-For example, in Central Texas (www.commutesolutions.com) neighbors collaborate locally to set up carpools for one-time and recurring car trips.
+For example, at Central Texas’ Commute Solutions, neighbors collaborate locally to set up carpools for one-time and recurring car trips.

-AlterNetWays Company also works directly with local transportation authorities to provide a customized application that allows residents to coordinate ridesharing through the city or county’s transportation Web site.
-Check your municipality’s transportation department Web site to see if there’s a carpooling Web site in your area.
+AlterNetWays also works directly with local transportation authorities to provide a customized application that allows residents to coordinate ridesharing through the city or county’s transportation website.

 Share Rides Out of Town

 Heading out of town for the weekend?
-A number of national ridesharing Web sites help carpoolers find each other for trips between cities.
-For example, from your local Craigslist, choose “rideshare” under community to see a chronological list of rides sought and offered.
-Other national rideshare resources for inter-city trips include eRideShare.com, Carpoolworld.com.
+A number of national ridesharing websites help carpoolers find each other for trips between cities.
+CarpoolWorld offers inter-city rides, as do apps like Hitch or Ridesharing.